-The areas contributing to the BAB drainage were delineated in AutoCAD using existing topography from IngenAE's survey completed on November 4-5, 2020, and the United States Geological Survey and the closure grading plan, as shown in Figure 1.
+The areas contributing to the GMF were delineated in AutoCAD, as shown in Figure 1.
 The ground conditions were used to estimate a lag time using NRCS methodology (NRCS 1986).
 The calculations for the hydrologic parameters are included in Tables 1 and 2.
-The hydrologic parameters were used to model the stormwater runoff reporting to the existing perimeter channels and culverts around the closed BAB during the 25-year, 24-hour design storm event using HEC-HMS software (USACE 2021).
+The hydrologic parameters were used to model the stormwater runoff reporting to a proposed channel south of the closed GMF and another proposed channel north of the closed GMF during the 25-year, 24-hour design storm event using HEC-HMS software (USACE 2021).
 The channels were analyzed using Manning's equation to evaluate the steady-state hydraulics.
-The existing opening in the sheet pile wall was modeled as an orifice using Flowmaster software (Bentley 2020).